 Want to lower your blood pressure in four simple steps?
 It’s not as difficult as you think, and the benefits include a decreased risk of heart attack, stroke, kidney disease, eye problems, erectile dysfunction, cognitive difficulties including dementia and osteoporosis.
 Adopt the following:

 - Ditch the cigarettes.
-Smoking can temporarily spike blood pressure, while promoting long-term damage to blood vessel walls, and raising your risk of having a heart attack or stroke.
+Smoking and vaping can temporarily spike blood pressure, while promoting long-term damage to blood vessel walls, and raising your risk of having a heart attack or stroke.

 - Get moving.
 Research shows that regular aerobic activity, such as brisk walking, swimming and cycling, can reduce blood pressure, possibly by keeping blood vessels flexible.
 Regular exercise can also help you lose weight and keep it off, which is crucial to the success of any high blood pressure treatment plan.
 Start slowly and aim for 30 minutes of aerobic activity most days of the week.